thriveweb/cordner/content/pages/home.md

 ---
 template: HomePage
 slug: ''
-title: When growing your business means more to you than just numbers
+title: When growing your business means more to you than just numbers.
 featuredImage: /images/uploads/home-header--image.jpg
 featureLink:
   label: Let’s talk business